supernovus/moon/README.md

 ## Introduction

-A simple Bash shell script that builds a bleeding edge copy of Rakudo Perl 6 on the MoarVM backend, along with the Panda package manager.
+A simple Bash shell script that builds a bleeding edge copy of Rakudo Perl 6 on the MoarVM backend.
+It also offers a choice between the Panda and Zef package managers (or install both if you want.)

 ## Synopsis